Noise Induced Hearing Loss Audiogram: How To Prove Your Hearing Damage Is From Noise

 What is a noise induced hearing loss audiogram?

-It is produced by an audiologist by testing your hearing in two ways:
+An audiogram is produced by an audiologist by testing your hearing in two ways:

-1. Air conduction hearing test
+Air conduction hearing test

-2. Bone conduction hearing test
+Bone conduction hearing test

-This is very slightly different than the first test.
+This is very slightly different than the first air conduction test test.
 If you place your fingers behind your ears you can feel a thick bone – you can actually hear sound from this bone if sound is applied directly to it.

-This is known as bone conduction testing – and sound is applied directly to the bone for high and low sounds of varying volumes.
+This is known as bone conduction testing – and sound is applied directly to the bone for high and low frequency sounds of varying volumes.